AlanCristhian/eiffel/README.md

 Another Python Design By Contract (DbC) module.
 The goal is that allows to declare constraints on functions and classes without decorators or lambdas.
+Also meets the full DbC especification, except automatic generation of documentation.

 ## Installation